 To accelerate progress, theological inquiry should use all of the relevant intellectual resources available, perhaps especially findings, theories, and methods from the sciences.

-- Deepen the talent pool and increase the number of scholars equipped to do sciences-engaged theology.
+- Deepen the talent pool and increase the number of scholars equipped to do sciences-integrated theology.

 - Develop field-building activities.